ysungit/wordpress/README.md

-# AWS CloudFormation Template to Install WordPress on(AWS) EC2 Instance
+# AWS CloudFormation Template to Install WordPress on an EC2 Instance

 ## Overview